-- Reed Magazine Archive Reed Magazine Archive Report To help build institutional intelligence about the 155-year history of Reed Magazine, you may choose to explore a specific archived issue of the journal (selected in coordination with the editor of Reed Archivist Society).
+- Reed Magazine Archive Reed Magazine Archive Report To help build institutional intelligence about the 156-year history of Reed Magazine, you will explore a specific archived issue of the journal (selected in coordination with the director of the Reed Magazine Archivist Society).
 In addition to updating the database, you will compile a written report, which you will submit to Canvas for course credit, describing that edition's style (layout, design, organization) and content (the substance of the writing in the journal).
-Your report should compare and contrast the historic edition with the most recent issue of Reed, Issue 154, making sure to highlight any qualities future issues and the edition now in production should emulate.
-How does the older issue compare to more contemporary editions, especially Issue 154? - Reed Operations Manual Given the long history of Reed Magazine, it's fair to think of our team as temporary stewards of the journal.
+Your report should compare and contrast the historic edition with the most recent issue of Reed, Issue 155 making sure to highlight any qualities future issues and the edition now in production should emulate.
+How does the older issue compare to more contemporary editions, especially Issue 155? - Reed Operations Manual Given the long history of Reed Magazine, it's fair to think of our team as temporary stewards of the journal.
 In fact, as only a few students remain on staff for more than one year, each issue is produced by a largely unique group.
 This yearly turnover leaves each new staff a steep learning curve.
 To smooth these annual transitions, the Issue 155 team will continue to modernize and revise the Reed Operations Manual.
 The work involves defining job descriptions and documenting internal processes, workflow protocols, and team interdependencies, among other duties.
 This project offers team members clearly transferable professional experience relevant to many, many industries.
-Students maintain the master document and submit a report documenting their contributions to this ongoing project. - Campus Literary Event As you can see from the course schedule below, campus in the weeks ahead is replete with events featuring authors, performers, and speakers.
-Plan to attend at least two of these occasions-one must be a CLA-sponsored event-and write a two-page report to submit by semester's end.
+Students maintain the master document and submit a report documenting their contributions to this ongoing project.